szanata/node-terraform-awscli/README.md

 # node-terraform-awscli-docker

-Docker image with a stack to develop with AWS lambdas
+Alpine linux with a stack to develop with AWS lambdas

 - node (see version)
 - aws cli